 The weakest point of Arctic swim spas is their current system.
-The use simple rounded hot tub jets which are only powered by one swim pump (Hydropool and Swim Life both use 2 pumps in their swim systems).
+The use simple rounded hot tub jets which are only powered by one swim pump (Hydropool use 2 pumps in their swim systems).
 Rounded jets produce are meant for targeted massage and therefore produce a very narrow, frustrating current.
 Since they do not have swim fins, these jets also produce a very turbulent swim.

 Arctic’s swim control systems are also very basic; simple manual knobs that are typically found in hot tubs.
 These knobs are only able to adjust the current by about 30%, making it difficult or impossible to adjust the current to your desired speed.

 To make up for the lack of power and control in their swim systems, Arctic includes a “swim tether” system with their swim spas.
 This amounts to a large rubber band that you attach around your waist to pull you back so you don’t out swim the current.

 The swim system in Coast swim spas are much the same as Arctic’s, with one exception.
 Coast swim spas use wide “river” jets rather than the round jets that Arctic use.
 While these jets do spread out the current over a wider area than a round jet, they lack swim fins.
 This means that they still produce a turbulent, frustrating swim.

 The V-Twin jets and current control systems mean that Hydropool swim spas produce the best swimming experience of the bunch.